gutierrezmannix/gutierrezmannix.github.io/Data.md

 permalink: /Data/
 ---

-#### I specialize in the collection and analysis of social media data.
-Specifically, my data collection encompasses all Members of the US Congress and their Twitter accounts.
-Please let me know if you are interested in accessing this data.
+### I specialize in the collection and analysis of social media data.
+Current Projects include: Hispanic Members of Congress and Spanish as a Political Language in Social Media.

 #### Here you can find samples of this data: